 Brazil nuts’ selenium content is amazing, isn’t it?
 When it comes to selenium foods for vegetarians and selenium foods vegan can eat, Brazil nuts are without a doubt a top choice.
 It only takes one or two nuts (depending on their size) a day to meet most people’s daily needs.

 In addition, as one of the top healthiest nuts, a small clinical study published in 2013 in the Journal of Nutrition and Metabolism found that eating a single serving of Brazil nuts can lower LDL (“bad” cholesterol) and raise HDL (“good cholesterol) in healthy subjects.

 3 ounces: 33 micrograms (44 percent DV)

 Yellowfish tuna is especially rich in this trace element.
 When buying tuna, look for tuna caught through Pacific troll or pole and line methods to get the lowest mercury option.

 Don’t forget about turkey until next Thanksgiving.
 This bird is an excellent protein-rich source of this mineral, as well as the calm-inducing amino acid known as tryptophan.

 5. Cottage cheese

 1 cup: 22 micrograms (32 percent DV)

-In addition to selenium, cottage cheese is a great source of protein and calcium.
+In addition to this trace element, cottage cheese is a great source of protein and calcium.

 3 ounces: 21 micrograms (30 percent DV)